Surrounded by rice paddies and full of ancient holy sites and temples, Ubud is one of the most popular places to visit in the heart of Bali.

-From traditional art and dance to the famous Sacred Monkey Forest, it’s no wonder why it’s become a hotspot not only for tourists, but also long-term backpackers, ex-pats, and digital nomads.
+From traditional art and dance to the famous Sacred Monkey Forest, it’s become a hotspot not only for spiritual tourists, but also long-term backpackers, ex-pats, and digital nomads.

 The Best Cafes in Ubud

-Lazy Cats takes the prize for cool interior design.
-The impressive skylights allow plenty of natural light into the space to create an open and welcoming environment.
+Lazy Cats takes the prize for coolest interior design.
+The towering skylights floods natural light into the space, to create an open and welcoming environment.